Am015-dev/spotify_to_ytmusic/README.md

 bash scripts/conda_transfer_example.sh
 ```

+### Interactive Notebook Example

+For an executable walkthrough of these steps, open the Jupyter
+notebook located at `notebooks/spotify_to_youtube.ipynb`.
+Each
+cell contains one of the commands from the workflow so you can run
+them interactively in a terminal-enabled environment.

 ### Searching for YTMusic Tracks

 This is mostly for debugging, but there is a command to search for tracks in YTMusic: